Phil Craig: Leader of South Africa’s Referendum Party

 28:26.53 – Brian David Crane

-What’s happened in cape independence from what I was reading is it’s actually these groups of people called colors that are very pro.
-Ah cape independence and very pro referendum party because they’re kind of in the worst of both worlds right?
-Like they don’t they don’t get any of the quote unquote benefits of Bbb and um.
+What’s happened in Cape independence from what I was reading is it’s actually these groups of people called colors that are very pro.
+Cape independence and very pro referendum party because they’re kind of in the worst of both worlds right?
+Like they don’t get any of the “benefits” of BB and..

 28:38.90 – Phil Craig